 Justice

-Your relationship is moving toward balance, with a marked tendency toward harmony between the two of you.
-If you have been quarreling, the Justice card represents a reconciliation.
+Your relationship is moving towards balance, with a clear tendency towards harmony between the two of you.
+If you have been at odds, Justice announces a reconciliation.

-Justice is a positive card, and in divination its meaning is balance and harmony.
-It generally represents success in legal matters: victory, a methodical person, precision, a director, people connected with civil or criminal law, the law itself.
+This is a positive card, and in divination its meaning is balance and harmony.
+It usually represents success in legal matters: victory, a methodical person, precision, a managerial role, people connected with civil or criminal law, the law itself.

 The Tower

-This card can be summed up as “the end of the world as you know it.”
+This card can be summed up in one phrase: "the end of the world as you know it."

-Something quite negative will probably happen: an accident, the death of a family member, losing your job, a painful breakup.
+The most likely outcome is something fairly negative: an accident, the death of a family member, losing your job, a painful break-up.

-At best, the card warns of the abrupt end of something that perhaps was not good for you.
-It may be the end of a stormy love affair, or an illness that calls for surgery.
-In some cases the final outcome can be positive (even very positive), but as a rule it is a sudden, unwanted change.
+At best, the Tower warns of the abrupt end of something that perhaps was not serving you well.
+It could be the end of a stormy love affair, or an illness that forces surgery.
+Sometimes the final outcome turns out to be positive — even very positive — but as a rule this is a sudden, unwanted change.

 It can also point to a sudden burst of energy.
-The figure of the Tower has sexual connotations and can refer to the explosive arrival of orgasm.
+The figure of the Tower has sexual connotations and may refer to the explosion that comes with orgasm.

 The Emperor

-The Emperor symbolizes the desire for control over your surroundings, and his appearance in a reading often suggests that you must accept that some things cannot be controlled, while others would gain nothing from being controlled.
+The Emperor symbolises the desire to control everything around you, and his appearance in a reading usually warns you that you will need to accept that some things cannot be controlled, and others would gain nothing from being controlled.

-As with all tarot cards, multiple meanings are possible.
-While the Empress is the feminine principle, the Emperor is the masculine.
-Most people relate to this card the same way they relate to their own father.
+As with every tarot card, several meanings are possible.
+If the Empress is the feminine principle, the Emperor is the masculine one.
+Most people relate to this card in the same way they relate to their own father.

-Becoming something, coming to know something, and being capable of something is what gives a person authority.
-Preserve your inner balance and your inexhaustible wealth; draw out only what is necessary, both spiritual and material.
-Spiritually, aspire to higher goals.
+Becoming somebody, coming to know things, becoming capable — that is what gives a person authority.
+Hold on to your inner balance and your inexhaustible richness, and draw only what is necessary from it, both spiritually and materially.
+Spiritually, aim for higher goals.
 Mentally, build a logical, practical set of plans.
-Physically, act on your goals and plans.
-Emotionally, use courage to motivate yourself and achieve what you set out to do.
+Physically, act on your objectives and your plans.
+And emotionally, use courage to motivate yourself and achieve what you set out to do.

 The Empress

-If the High Priestess is a somewhat cold and inward-looking woman, the Empress is energetic and strong.
-She is associated with the burst of vitality of adolescence, when one discovers sexual power and one's place in the world.
+If the High Priestess is a somewhat cool and inward-looking woman, the Empress is energetic and strong.
+She is associated with that explosion of vitality that comes with adolescence, when you discover your sexual power and your place in the world.

 As a woman she is a partner, not a mother or a companion.
-She may sometimes seem cold, but that is because her role as Queen demands exemplary behavior.
-Inside, however, she is a hot-blooded woman of overflowing vitality.
+She can sometimes seem cold, but only because her role as Queen demands an exemplary bearing.
+Inside, she is a hot-blooded woman of overflowing vitality.

-She is a very active, vital woman, and she can represent exactly that: you are at a moment in your life that demands decisive, energetic action.
+Being so active and vital, she can represent just that: you are at a moment in your life that calls for decisive, energetic action.

-It is a very feminine card, yet in the Tarot of Marseilles, Jodorowsky highlights her masculine attributes, such as the Adam's apple: within the greatest femininity there is something masculine, and vice versa.
-Yin and yang.
+This is a deeply feminine card, though in Jodorowsky's Tarot de Marseille he highlights her masculine attributes — the Adam's apple, for instance: within the greatest femininity there is something masculine, and vice versa.
+Yin and Yang.

-Regarding pregnancy, this is the card that offers the greatest certainty of success.
-She is a fertile woman, a giver of life.
+When it comes to pregnancy, this is the card that offers the greatest certainty of success.
+She is a fertile woman who gives life.

-The Empress is the card of a social person, with many friends, always arranging to meet with one group or another.
-Everyone counts on her.
+The Empress also speaks of a sociable person, with many friends, always arranging to meet up with one person or another.
+Everyone can rely on her.